Sales taxes in the United States: Connecticut

-Connecticut has a 6.35% sales tax, raised from 6 percent effective July 1, 2011, 6.25% to the state, 0% to the county and 0.1% to the city/town.
+Connecticut has a 6.35% sales tax, raised from 6% effective July 1, 2011, 6.25% to the state and 0.1% to the city/town.
 Most non-prepared food products are exempt, as are prescription medications, all internet services, all magazine and newspaper subscriptions, and textbooks (for college students only).
 Also compact fluorescent light bulbs are tax exempt per Connecticut state law.

-Shipping and delivery charges, including charges for US postage, made by a retailer to a customer are subject to sales and use taxes when provided in connection with the sales of taxable tangible personal property or services.
-The tax applies even if the charges are separately stated and applies regardless of whether the shipping or delivery is provided by the seller or by a third party.
+Shipping and delivery charges, including US postage, made by a retailer to a customer are subject to sales and use taxes when provided in connection with the sale of taxable tangible personal property or services.
+The tax applies even if the charges are separately stated, and regardless of whether the seller or a third party provides shipping or delivery.
 No tax is due on shipping and delivery charges in connection with any sale that is not subject to sales or use tax.
 Shipping or delivery charges related to sales for resale or sales of exempt items are not taxable.
 Likewise, charges for mailing or delivery services are not subject to tax if they are made in connection with the sale of nontaxable services.

 Delaware

 Delaware does not assess a sales tax on consumers.
-The state does, however, impose a tax on the gross receipts of most businesses, and a 4.25% document fee on vehicle registrations.
-Business and occupational license tax rates range from 0.096 percent to 1.92 percent, depending upon the category of business activity.
+The state does, however, impose a tax on the gross receipts of most businesses and a 5.25% document fee on vehicle registrations.
+Business and occupational license tax rates range from 0.0945% to 1.9914%, depending upon the category of business activity.

 District of Columbia

 Washington, D.C. has a sales tax rate of 6% as of October 1, 2018.
 The tax is imposed on sale of tangible personal property and selected services.
 (Non-prepared food, including bottled water and pet food, is not subject to the sales tax; however, soda and sports drinks are subject to the sales tax.)
-A 10% tax is imposed on liquor sold for off premises consumption, 10% on restaurant meals (including carry-out) and rental cars, 18% on parking, and 14.5% on hotel accommodations.
+A 10% tax is imposed on liquor sold for off-premises consumption, 10% on restaurant meals (including carry-out) and rental cars, 18% on parking, and 14.5% on hotel accommodations.
 Portions of the hotel and restaurant meals tax rate are allocated to the Convention Center Fund.
 Groceries, prescription and non-prescription drugs, and residential utilities services are exempt from the district's sales tax.

 The district once had two sales tax holidays each year, one during "back-to-school" and one immediately preceding Christmas.
 The "back to school" tax holiday was repealed on May 12, 2009.

 On January 1, 2010, the district began levying a 5-cent-per-bag tax on each plastic or paper bag provided by a retailer at the point of sale, if that retailer sells food or alcohol.
-The retailer retains one cent of the tax, or two cents if it offers a refund to customers for bringing their own bags.
-The remaining three or four cents goes to the district's Anacostia River cleanup fund.
+The retailer retains one cent of the tax, or two cents if it offers customers a refund for bringing their own bags.
+The remaining three or four cents go to the district's Anacostia River cleanup fund.